gopinathvarad/Teacher-Dashboard-Project/README.md

 # Teacher-Dashboard-Project

-## This is the Code for the Teacher-Dashboard Project
+## This is the Code for the Teacher-Dashboard Project.
+The Dashboard is developed using reactJS

 ### Screenshots of the Dashboard Pasted below